If you receive a notification from TrueAccord, or they appear on your credit report, you’ll need to act quickly.

 One major concern is that the complaints are surprisingly diversified and commonly point to some of the more challenging collection efforts by collection agencies.

-There was even a case of a debt fraudulently opened in the name of a minor that the company was trying to collect.
+There was even a case of a debt fraudulently opened in the name of a minor they were trying to collect.

 Based on the pattern of complaints, TrueAccord may not be one of the easier collection agencies to work with.